ruky-a/capstone-project/README.md

 User can to upload accommodation as listings with photo and video upload functionality.

-N.B - App development still in progress.
+N.B - App development in progress.